Tyson Foerster Game Preview: Flyers vs. Oilers

 Foerster Season Stats Insights in 2022-23

-- In 8 games last season, Foerster had a plus-minus rating of +2, and averaged 16:34 on the ice.
+- Foerster averaged 16:34 of ice time last season, with a plus-minus of +2.

-- He had a goal in three games last season through eight games played, but did not have multiple goals in any of those games.
+- He had a goal in three of eight games last season, but no games with more than one goal.

 - In three of eight games last season, Foerster had an assist -- and he had one game with multiple assists.

-- The implied probability is 46.5% that he hits the over on his points over/under based on the odds.
+- Foerster's odds on his points over/under carry an implied probability of 46.5% that he hits the over.

-- The implied probability of Foerster going over his assist prop bet, based on the odds, is 32.3%.
+- Given his moneyline odds, Foerster has an implied probability of 32.3% of going over his assist prop bet.

 Sign up for Underdog fantasy today.